How to follow topics

 If you want to learn more about how Mergeflow deals with patent information, please read this article.

-How you can get dedicated Weekly360s for individual topics
+How you can get dedicated updates for individual topics

 Sometimes you might want to get individual topic Weekly360s, in addition to the "general" ones described above.
 This might be useful, for instance, if you have a general interest in e.g. 20 topics but are actively working on three of these topics.
 In this case, you might want to get dedicated updates for your three "focus topics", in addition to the more general Weekly360s described above.

-In order to get individual topic Weekly360s (we call them Focus360s), go to "My Topics".
-You can get there either from the top left menu...
+In order to get individual topic Weekly360s (we call them Focus360s), go to "My topics".
+You can get there either from the top menu...

 Then, you can toggle on or off your topic (by clicking the bell icon), and select a day of the week for your Focus360: